-An innovation industry partnership that also taps insights from government and academia.
+An AER Emerging Risk research program and innovation industry partnership that also taps insights from government and academia.

 Space weather events can cause extended power outages for more than 100 million people in the U.S. and result in trillion dollar economic losses.
 Since numerous industries are vulnerable, our progression into the peak of the next solar cycle over the next five years (through 2016) has heightened concerns about what a severe solar event would mean for the re/insurance industry, national security, and the global economy.

 Space weather has the potential to be severe because: